ibm-mas/ansible-devops/ibm/mas_devops/roles/sls/README.md

 - Environment Variable: `SLS_NAMESPACE`
 - Default: `ibm-sls`

-### sls_icr_cp [Deprecated in SLS 3.8.0]
-The container registry source for all container images deployed by the SLS operator.
-The api-licensing container image has moved to `cpopen` in SLS 3.8.0.
-Set this variable for SLS 3.7.0 and lower.
-Override to use development images.

-- Optional
-- Environment Variable: `SLS_ICR_CP`
-- Default: `cp.icr.io/cp`

 ### sls_icr_cpopen
 The container registry source for all container images deployed by the SLS operator.
 From SLS 3.8.0 onwards this will be the only variable to set the registry.
 Override to use development images.